thelittlemitak/git-notes/README.md

 ## BRANCHES

-You always start in/with MASTER branch; on GITHUB it is called MAIN

 #### Shows what branches do you have.
 From the upcoming list, HEAD will appear with a \*

 ```